 Not only do blackberries contain vitamin C, fiber, and bacteria-fighting ellagic acid, but they are full of anthocyanins, which are antioxidants that fight free radicals.
 These anthocyanins also give blackberries their gorgeous dark coloring.
 Blackberries can even fight free radicals as good as (if not better than) blueberries!

 Blackberry Glazed Salmon is super simple to make, too.
 With only 6 ingredients, it comes together quickly for a delicious but impressive meal.
 I absolutely love the sweetness that the blackberries lend to this recipe, along with the deep flavor of the sauce thanks to the wine and vinegar.
-Finish with a fresh sprinkle of basil, and you’ve got a delightfully colorful dish that goes perfectly with any veggie of your choice.
+Finish with a fresh sprinkle of basil if you like, and you’ve got a delightfully colorful dish that goes perfectly with any veggie of your choice.

-Heart healthy salmon topped with a bold blackberry sauce is delicious and loaded with antioxidants and omega-3s!
+Heart healthy blackberry glazed salmon topped is a quick and delicious dinner loaded with antioxidants and omega-3s!